aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 });

-// A Virtual Gateway with a gRPC listener with a connection pool set const gateway = new appmesh.VirtualGateway(this, 'gateway', {
+// A Virtual Gateway with a gRPC listener with a connection pool set const gateway = new appmesh.VirtualGateway(stack, 'gateway', {
-  mesh: mesh,
+  mesh,
   listeners: [appmesh.VirtualGatewayListener.grpc({
     port: 8080,
     connectionPool: {